 These days, a book publisher is automatically pulled into the business of digital technology.
 Thus, it’s essential to bring technology experts into your process.
-Sheridan’s Technology Lab is your resource for innovative solutions that bring your books and your customers together without breaking your process or your budget.
+Sheridan’s technology experts are your resource for innovative solutions that bring your books and your customers together without breaking your process or your budget.

 Never stop asking